-For more information and diagrams on setting up bonding and grounding systems consult:Bonding and Grounding Illustrations published by the Industrial Accident Prevention Association or contact Fire & Life Safety at: email@example.com.
+For more information and diagrams on setting up bonding and grounding systems contact Fire & Life Safety at firstname.lastname@example.org.

 University of Wisconsin System administrative code UWS 18.10 Offenses against public safety (4) Fire Safety states: “No person may light, build, or use, or cause another to light, build or use, any fire, including but not limited to burning candles, burning incense or gas or charcoal cooking appliances, on university land or in university facilities except in such places that are established for these purposes.

 For more information; including national statistics related to candle fire visit: Fire Safety & Candles published by the National Candle Association.

 Storage of combustible materials in buildings shall be orderly and separated from heat, heaters, or heating devices by a distance that ignition cannot occur.

 Storage shall be maintained 2 feet or more below the ceiling in areas of a building without a sprinkler.